rima-alali/Uncertainty-Aware-Architecture/SystematicReview/README.md

 # Uncertainty-Aware Self-Adaptive Component Design in Cyber-Physical Systems (draft)

 This guide is part of my thesis.
 It contains the data of the study in systematic_review_data.xlsx and the technical report in FullReportReview2019.pdf for the systematic review performed over EU projects.
+We added a representation of the results as a decision model using Bayesian network and influence diagram (i.e. using GeNIe 2.2).

 Research Questions
 ---------------------------------------------------------------